aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 ## Terminal configuration

 Don't know how to automate this, so go to Preferences and change font to one of the Nerd fonts (downloaded at the Ansible stage).
-For the color themes, see [https://github.com/lysyi3m/macos-terminal-themes](https://github.com/lysyi3m/macos-terminal-themes), in particular the Pencil ones.
+For the color themes, see [lysyi3m/macos-terminal-themes](https://github.com/lysyi3m/macos-terminal-themes), in particular the Pencil or Tomorrow ones.

 ## Mac App Store and iCloud